Aurubius_Bulgaria_Pirdop_web

 • the commissioning of a sand bed filter unit in the industrial wastewater treatment plant (2020)

 Due to a new process of the planned upgrade of the wastewater treatment plant at Pirdop site, the amount of sludges for landfilling (generated during production processes in Pirdop) and the chemical consumption will be reduced.
 This will extend useful lifetime of the landfill for the sludges.
 Furthermore, the upgrade will increase the WWTP treatment volume capacity for a most efficient wastewater treatment.
-The project is in detailed engineering phase with implementation activities foreseen for mid-2023.
+The construction started in September 2024 and the commissioning is planned in Q1 2026.

 Environmental Protection Measures & Projects